MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 1. Send the message to the chat.

 > [!NOTE]
 > You must copy the record link from the Copilot for Sales add-in in Outlook.
-If you copy the record link from the Salesforce, it doesn't unfurl and display the adaptive card.
-However, if you copy the record link from Dynamics 365, it unfurls and displays the adaptive card.
+If you copy the record link from Salesforce, it doesn't unfurl to display the adaptive card.
+However, if you copy the record link from Dynamics 365, it unfurls to display the adaptive card.

 ### See also